Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 #4.
 Sensitive Skin

 Those with sensitive skin can often get away with not exfoliating at all.
-Because sensitive skin is more prone to irritation and redness, many types of exfoliation can be too harsh on this delicate barrier.
+Because dry or sensitive skin is more prone to irritation and redness, many types of exfoliation can be too harsh on this delicate barrier.

-If you're ready to start exfoliating, always start slow and see how your skin reacts.
-Your skin might be able to tolerate exfoliating once a week, or maybe it will only be able to handle once a month.
-It's a good idea to steer clear of drying chemicals and harsh brushes.
-Gentle scrubs or hydrating AHAs like lactic acid might be your best bet.
+If you're ready to start exfoliating your skin, always start slow and see how your skin reacts.
+Your skin might be able to tolerate exfoliating once a week, or maybe it will only be able to handle it once a month.

 Final Thoughts